m-gora/innovation-campus-hackathon/content/en/inspire/digitaltwins/index.md

 ---
 title: "Digital Twins"
-description: "Digital Twins in the Metaverse can serve several important use-cases, leveraging the concept of creating digital replicas of real-world objects, environments, or even individuals within the immersive and interconnected digital universe of the Metaverse."
+description: "Digital Twins in the Metaverse can serve several important use-cases, leveraging the concept of creating digital replicas of real-world objects, environments, or even individuals within the immersive and interconnected digital universe of the Metaverse.
+AI-powered physics engines can simulate realistic interactions between objects and characters within the Metaverse."
 summary: "#vr #ar #ai #llm"
 lead: ""
 date: 2023-08-23T16:40:06+02:00